 Considering what said here above, many of you wonders how much it costs to build a Gulet.
 On the market there are shipyards that build a 24-meter Gulet with 5/6 cabins for 650.000 Euro and others that ask for 1.500.000 Euro.

-Clearly the considerations are soon made: with the first amount it is impossible to have a boat built according to parameters of safety, aesthetics and navigability conditions according to the international regulations and standards.
+Clearly the considerations are easy: with the first amount it is impossible to have a boat built according to parameters of safety, aesthetics and navigability conditions according to the international regulations and standards.

 Furthermore, we need to pay attention to the contracts because many shipyards, just to take the order, offer attractive prices that, however, are going to increase at every stage of work in progress.

 Techniques and materials for the construction of the hull

 In this chapter we wish to clarify the various types of construction of the hulls, since there is still confusion and distrust in this regard.